 - Half of the values are to the left of the center and the other half to the right.

-- Total value under the normal curve will always be one.
+- The total value under the standard curve will always be one.

 The Probability density function(PDF) of a random variable (X) following distribution is given by: